arnabs542/interviewpractice/dynamic-programming/perfect-squares.md

     return cnt
 ```

 The overall idea here is to constantly reduce all possible candidates until we hit a base case of a square.

 We start by generating all perfect squares less than equal to our target.
-For example, for n = 12, squares = \[0,1,4,9\].
-We being with to\_check = {12}.
+For example, let $$\small \mathcal n = 12$$.
 The code will execute as follows:

 ```
 cnt    squares    to_check (start)    to_check (end)
 1     [0,1,4,9]         {12}             {11,8,3}
 2        ""          {11,8,3}          {10,7,2,4}
 3        ""         {10,7,2,4}        {9,5,1,6,3,1,0}
 ```